Asbatel/AndroSA/README.md

 AndroSA depends on the following tools:

-   - Androguard: It is used for statically analyzing the target APK and extracting its contextual and structural data (https://github.com/androguard/androguard)
+   - Androguard: It is used for statically analyzing the target APK and extracting its contextual and structural data. (https://github.com/androguard/androguard)
-   - scikit-learn: Machine learning library for Python
+   - scikit-learn: Machine learning library for Python.

 # Installation